 While a face-to-face encounter allows your staff to be polite, reassuring, and friendly, live chat requires a bit more work from the chat representative to emote these qualities in written form.

-Understand how punctuation affects emotions.
-Too many question marks or an exclamation point at the wrong time could result in a lost lead opportunity.
+- Understand how punctuation affects emotions.
+Too many question marks or an exclamation point at the wrong time could result in a lost opportunity.

-Pay special attention to humor in text form, as it can get lost or be misinterpreted by your customers.
+- Pay particular attention to humor in text form, as it can get lost or be misinterpreted by your customers.
 Encourage them to be friendly, but mindful of their word choices!

-Be personable and let the conversation flow naturally instead of resorting to canned responses and trying to cut the conversation too short.
+- Let the conversation flow naturally instead of using canned responses and trying to cut the conversation short.

 4. A Solid Focus on Chat

-As a customer, there’s nothing more off-putting than chatting with a representative that is clearly not paying attention to me and is apparently distracted by other things.
+As a customer, there’s nothing more off-putting than chatting with a representative that isn't paying attention to me.

-Having a chat agent that’s doing ten different things at once could be seriously detrimental to your chat conversion.
-While your chat rep might be busy doing important things (i.e. handling phone calls, setting appointments, etc.), customers don’t care — they want quality customer service with the sole focus on them and their problems.
+Having a chat agent that’s doing ten different things at once could be detrimental to your chat conversion.
+While your chat rep might be busy doing important things (i.e., handling phone calls, setting appointments, etc.), customers don’t care.
+They want quality customer service with the sole focus on them and their problems.

-An online representative that specializes in chatting for your dealership will be ready to pick up chats in 10 seconds or less, respond within a reasonable time frame to shoppers questions (30-45 seconds), and will more readily assist your dealership’s potential customers.
+A professional rep will pick up chats in 10 seconds or less, quickly respond to shoppers questions, and expertly assist your customers.